meeshkan/website/src/blog/posts/2020-04-13-quickcheck-state-machine.md

 ## Testing

-Now for the fun part, let's run our tests!
+Now for the fun part, let's run my tests!

-First, we will want each test to execute in its own FIFO queue, which means a different file for each queue.
+First, I  want each test to execute in its own FIFO queue, which means a different file for each queue.
 I chose the pcg unique random number generator to accomplish this, which guarantees each number generated will be unique during the run of a program.

 ```haskell
 newRand :: IO Int